-Primary and nursery school teachers teach, prepare and organise all the activities in the classroom for children aged 3 to 12.
+Primary and early years teachers teach, prepare and organise all the activities in the classroom for children aged 3 to 12.
 They follow the guidelines set up by the Curriculum of Excellence, which sets out to improve and enhance learning in Scottish schools.

 The subjects you would teach might vary according to national or local guidelines.
 Specialist teachers may help with subjects like modern languages or physical education, but you would always have to teach a wide range of subjects such as: